* This is the Consumer Version. *

 Doctors typically postpone giving either vaccine to people who are ill at the time of vaccination.

-After the 1976 swine flu epidemic, in which millions of people received the influenza vaccine, a larger than usual number of people had a nerve disorder called Guillain-Barré syndrome (see Guillain-Barré Syndrome).
+After the 1976 swine flu epidemic, in which millions of people received the influenza vaccine, a larger than usual number of people had a nerve disorder called Guillain-Barré syndrome (see Guillain-Barré Syndrome (GBS)).
 At the time, doctors thought the vaccine triggered Guillain-Barré syndrome, but more recent evidence makes this connection uncertain.
 However, to be safe, doctors use caution when giving the influenza vaccine to anyone who developed Guillain-Barré syndrome within 6 weeks of receiving the influenza vaccine.
 In such cases, doctors and the person weigh the risk of the person's getting influenza against the risk of possibly developing Guillain-Barré syndrome.

 People with a severe allergy to eggs may have a severe allergic reaction to the influenza vaccine because the vaccine is made from viruses grown in egg.
 However, a vaccine that does not contain egg is available for people aged 18 through 49 years.